 Site summary

 As a result of land use change and reductions in local abstraction, water levels are expected to rise beyond 2028.
 Adopting a preferred minimum peak threshold of 42.1 mAHD will require water levels to rise higher than what has been recorded since 1980 in order to be compliant.
-Thus it is difficult to predict the ecological consequences as the lake has never been monitored at
+Thus it is difficult to predict the ecological consequences as the lake has never been monitored at those levels (Table 11). .

-Table 11).
 It is unlikely that large areas of the wetland will continue to dry during summer under the proposed 2030 scenario.
 The greater inundation of Lake Mariginiup will likely alleviate acidification issues as sediment are re-wetted and sediment processes return to normal.
-Artificial augmentation of surface waters at Lake Jandabup have shown that returning a wetland to a ‘more’ normal hydrological regime can reverse the effects of acidification, although this process is dependent on a number of factors, including whether the sufficient buffering capacity of the sediments remain (Sommer and Horwitz, 2009).
+Artificial augmentation of surface waters at Lake Jandabup has shown that returning a wetland to a ‘more’ normal hydrological regime can reverse the effects of acidification, although this process is dependent on a number of factors, including whether the sufficient buffering capacity of the sediments remain (Sommer and Horwitz, 2009).

-those levels